 LD: Yes.
 No, there was no kitchen.
 We had a microwave and a little mini fridge.
 But the community really came together, and people took different shifts.
 Breakfast was free.
 I mean, that was amazing.
 Because it was - they had the breakfast bar every morning.
-Somebody would bring lunch, usually for everybody.
+Somebody would bring by lunch, usually for everybody.
 Then different groups would take over dinner for everybody.
 I forgot to mention that the tornado hit the day before we were supposed to go visit my brother for spring break to go have the very first vacation that we've had in two years.
 So yes.

-ER: Who's to think a vacation to the most stress?
+ER: [inaudible] the most stress?